SU-UComm/stanford-report/README.md

-# EntComms
+# Stanford Report

-Enterprise Communications project built on top of Squiz matrix
+This repo contains the scaffolding and components necessary to deploy Stanford Report on the Squiz Matrix platform.